 Basics of virtual consulting & Techniques already in use due to Covid-19.
 What is telemedicine's future in the Age of the Pandemic?

-BMHS207 Digital Medicine TRIM 1 ---------------- ------------------ -------- and provision of healthcare guidelines.
+BMHS207 Digital Medicine TRIM 1

+Empowering individuals to self-care following virtual consultation and provision of healthcare guidelines.
 Linking to other practitioners.
 Increasing accessibility to medical care within Fiji and the Pacific Islands.
 Digital dissection.